GMU: 214, 441

 Game Retrieval Services: Available for a fee

-Guiding Services: Provided & required for either-sex hunts; no fee (non-hunting guest not allowed for either-sex hunts).
-Guiding services not provided for cow hunts (one non-hunting guest is allowed).
+Guiding Services: Provided & required for either-sex hunts for 5 days; no fee.
+Non-hunting guest not allowed for either-sex hunts during days 1-5 of your hunt.
+Guiding services not provided for cow hunts (one non-hunting guest allowed).
 One80 staff is available at One80 hunting camp everyday of your season for hunting assistance and direction.

 Overnight Accommodations: Motels are located in Craig, Steamboat Springs and Hayden.
 There is a KOA Campground in Craig and Steamboat Springs.